Charles the Bold: Historiography and legacy

-Charles the Bold's untimely death directly led to the sudden collapse of the Burgundian State.
-He had no legitimate male heir to succeed him and he did not provide a capable husband for his daughter that he could train and prepare for succession.
-He was obsessed with uniting the "lands over there" (Low Countries) and the "lands over here" (Burgundy proper) through Lorraine, and sought to forge a national identity independent from that of the French.
-He spent his few years as the Duke of Burgundy in securing a crown and forging a new kingdom to unite his subjects, and to enhance his own glory.
-However, his efforts inadvertently united his German enemies under the banner of a "German nation" opposing Charles, whom they called "The Grand Turk of the West".
+Charles's death directly led to the rapid collapse of the Burgundian State.
+He had no legitimate male heir, and he had not secured a capable husband for his daughter whom he could prepare for succession.
+He was preoccupied with uniting the "lands over there" (Low Countries) and the "lands over here" (Burgundy proper) through Lorraine, and sought to forge a national identity independent from that of France.
+During his years as Duke of Burgundy, he sought a crown and a new kingdom that would unite his subjects and enhance his own glory.
+His efforts, however, inadvertently united his German enemies under the banner of a "German nation" opposed to him; they called Charles "The Grand Turk of the West".

-Charles's death marks a significant moment in the modern history of Lorraine; in Nancy, the victory of René II is still remembered fondly.
-The Swiss victory at Morat was a confirmation of their national identity, a mark of pride, and a preservation of their independence.
+Charles's death marks a significant moment in the modern history of Lorraine; in Nancy, René II's victory is still commemorated favourably.
+The Swiss victory at Morat became a marker of national identity, pride, and preservation of their independence.
 The Battle of Morat contributed to the decline of feudalism and heralded the end to the concept of chivalry.
-German-language historiography treats Charles ambivalently; he is seen both as a tragic representative of the fall of the Middle Ages, and as an immoral and flawed prince.
-Until recently, Swiss literature generally presented Charles negatively.
+German-language historiography has treated Charles ambivalently, presenting him both as a tragic representative of the end of the Middle Ages and as an immoral, flawed prince.
+Until recently, Swiss literature generally portrayed him negatively.

-Charles's death and the crisis of 1477 was an inspiration to two authors, Olivier de La Marche and Anthonis de Roovere, who wrote Le chevalier délibéré and Den droom van Rouere op die doot van hertoge Kaerle van Borgonnyen saleger gedachten, (Note: Translation: De Roovere's dream about the death of the late Charles of Burgundy.) respectively, about his death.
-The hatred between Charles the Bold and Louis XI was an inspiration for the 17th-century French moralistic dialogues by authors such as François Fénelon, who in his Dialogues of the dead portrays Charles and Louis reconciling by drinking from the River Styx.
+Charles's death and the crisis of 1477 inspired works by Olivier de La Marche and Anthonis de Roovere.
+La Marche wrote Le chevalier délibéré, while De Roovere wrote Den droom van Rouere op die doot van hertoge Kaerle van Borgonnyen saleger gedachten.
+(Note: Translation: De Roovere's dream about the death of the late Charles of Burgundy.)
+The hostility between Charles the Bold and Louis XI later inspired 17th-century French moralistic dialogues by authors such as François Fénelon, whose Dialogues of the dead portrays Charles and Louis reconciling by drinking from the River Styx.